 For instance, in Infamous 2 I could upgrade my regular grenades to cluster grenades, sticky grenades, ice grenades that freeze enemies…so on and so forth.
 It served a purpose and encouraged the player to push for good or evil karma.

-While there is the rare cool improvement (being able to slow down time, or automatically subduing enemies with a headshot), they’re scarce in number.
+While there is the rare cool improvement (being able to slow down time or instantly subdue an enemy with a headshot), they’re scarce in number.
 The bulk are just a decrease in how much of your “power bar” you use.
 Even then, the neater ones don’t compare to the variety Infamous 2 introduced, where you could practically customize your own Cole to suit your style of play.

 In fact, I can’t help but feel that Second Son is a step down from the superior Infamous 2 in nearly every way.
-So is it fair to say a sequel is disappointing just because of the legacy the game before it carried?
-I’d argue that, yes, it’s totally fair.
-The entire point of a sequel is to improve on the entry that came before it, and well, Second Son just doesn’t do that.
+The entire point of a sequel is to improve on the entry that came before it, and Second Son doesn’t do that.

-It lacks the originality of Infamous, and it doesn’t change or produce anything new for the series like Infamous 2, so Second Son is caught in some awkward place that lacks inspiration.
-Conceptually, things often SEEM new, like having multiple powers, but they’re just that – concepts.
-Bones with barely any meat.
+It lacks the originality of Infamous, and it doesn’t change or produce anything new for the series like Infamous 2 did, so Second Son is caught in some awkward place that lacks inspiration.
+Conceptually, things often seem new, like having multiple powers, but they’re never put to full use.

-Second Son is a great reflection of what “next-gen gaming” has mostly been about so far: taking something we’ve seen before and making it prettier.
-Throw in a couple of minigames that make use of the touchpad and you have yourself a winner!
+Second Son is a reflection of what the majority of next-gen gaming has been about so far: taking something we’ve seen before and making it prettier.
+Throw in a couple of minigames that make use of the touchpad and let’s call it a day.

-And there are so many other little things that irk me.
 For every fascinating character like Reggie or Augustine, there’s another who’s an underdeveloped cliché, like Eugene or Fetch.
-As pretty as Seattle is, it’s nowhere near as varied as New Marais, and WHY did they do away with the User Generated Content?
-Or the side missions?
-My head is swimming at this point.
+As pretty as Seattle is, it’s nowhere near as varied as New Marais, and why did they do away with UGC and side missions?